domschrei/mallob/README.md

 Mallob was tested on configurations with up to 6144 cores as described in our publications: [SAT 2021](https://dominikschreiber.de/papers/2021-sat-scalable.pdf), [Euro-Par 2022](https://publikationen.bibliothek.kit.edu/1000149349/149124221).

 Most notably, Mallob features an engine for distributed SAT solving.
-According to the [International SAT Competitions](https://satcompetition.github.io/) 2020-2022, the premier competitive events for state-of-the-art SAT solving, Mallob is consistently the strongest SAT solving system for massively parallel and distributed systems (800 physical cores) and also a highly competitive system for moderately parallel SAT solving (32 physical cores).
+According to the [International SAT Competitions](https://satcompetition.github.io/) 2020-2023, the premier competitive events for state-of-the-art SAT solving, Mallob is consistently the strongest SAT solving system for massively parallel and distributed systems (1600 hardware threads spread across 100 machines) and also a highly competitive system for moderately parallel SAT solving (64 hardware threads).
 This version of Mallob also features the generation of UNSAT proofs due to a cooperation with researchers from Amazon Web Services (see [docs/certified-unsat.md](docs/certified-unsat.md)).

 Furthermore, Mallob features an engine for K-Means clustering, authored by [Michael Dörr](https://github.com/MichaelDoerr) in the scope of his Bachelor thesis.